joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6693284/2025/10/06/south-florida-vs-north-texas-stream-how-to-watch-oct-10/

 **Nobel Prize in Physiology or Medicine Is Awarded for Work on Immune Systems**\
-`Mary E. Brunkow, Fred Ramsdell and Shimon Sakaguchi were awarded the prize on Monday.`\
+`Mary E. Brunkow, Fred Ramsdell and Shimon Sakaguchi were awarded the prize for research showing how the body regulates its immune responses.`\
 https://nytimes.com/2025/10/06/health/nobel-prize-medicine-physiology.html

 **What we learned in NFL Week 5: More Buccaneers late-game magic, Jets hit new low**\